LC-Linkous/tinySA_python/README.md

     # using the start and stop frequencies, and the number of points,

     freq_arr = np.linspace(start, stop, pts) # note that the decimals might go out to many places.
-                                                # you can truncate this because its only used
+                                                # you can truncate this because it’s only used
                                                 # for plotting in this example

     # As of the Jan.
 2024 build in some data returned with SWEEP or SCAN calls there is error data.